chsgcxy/chloride_tester/readme.txt

 	- the usb lib and fatfs is from stm32_f105-07_f2_f4_usb-host-device_lib
 	- the stm32f207 lib is from stm32f2xx_stdperiph_lib

     First I choose stdperiph lib for I am more familiar with it.

-The usb lib and fatfs in en.stm32cubef2 is based on hal lib, but I choosed thi stdperiph lib, so I must used the usb lib and fatfs in stm32_f105-07_f2_f4_usb-host-device_lib.
-And it is easier to porting.
+    The usb lib in en.stm32cubef2 is based on hal lib, but I choosed The stdperiph lib, so I must used the usb lib in stm32_f105-07_f2_f4_usb-host-device_lib, and it is easier to porting.

+    The fatfs in em.stm32cubef2 has a better architecture, I can easy porting sd or usb or flash.

     It seems that the freertos does not depend on the lib type, user can use std lib or cube hal lib, so I use the em.stm32cubef2 version.